steve-caron-dynatrace/hot2020-k8s-openshift/Exercise_Instructions/09_Configure_k8s_cluster_monitoring_integration/README.md

 From your bastion host terminal, execute the following script.

-- The script will prompt you for your cluster API endpoint URL and will produce a PEM file (.pem) containing the API endpoint certificate.
+- The script will retrieve for your cluster API endpoint URL, use `openssl` to obtain certificate info and will produce a PEM file (.pem) containing the API endpoint certificate.
     ```sh
-    $ ./get_api_cert.sh
+    $ ./get-api-cert.sh
     ```
 Verify your certificate file: